RCAgent: Cloud Root Cause Analysis by Autonomous Agents with Tool-Augmented Large Language Models: Experiment

-where $p$ is the predicted result and $r$ is the ground truth.
-Due to the narrow numerical range impairing the readability of some metrics when evaluating RCA results, also shown in~\cite{ahmed2023recommending}, we add a normalized score for BERTScore and EmbScore:

-where $b$ is baseline content, being 'Unclear' in our experiments.
-The baseline content is also automatically filled for trajectories that either fail or return incomplete items in the results.

-To evaluate the validness of action trajectories and stability of the autonomous agent, we add \textbf{Pass Rate} and \textbf{Invalid Rate} indicating how much proportion of trajectories successfully exit by calling the finalizing function within $15$ steps, and how much proportion of actions are invalid, averaged across trajectories, respectively.

 We also follow the common practice of using stronger models to estimate model prediction~\cite{zheng2023judging,qin2023toolllm,gao2023llama}.
 We use greedy decoding \textbf{gpt-4-0613}, a frozen version of GPT4\cite{openai2023gpt4} for better reproducibility.
 We prompt the model to judge the accuracy and helpfulness of root cause and solution predictions, marked as \textbf{G-Correctness} and \textbf{G-Helpfulness}, respectively, and give a score within $0\sim 10$.
-The prompts we use are: \begin{quotation} \textit{ Judge the correctness of the prediction, $0$ is completely wrong and $10$ is well-matched }